ska-telescope/lmc-base-classes/docs/source/guide/component_managers.rst

   wide range of factors.
 For example, the following are ways in which a component might be switched off:

-  * Its Tango device switched it off via its software interface;
+  * Its Tango device switches it off via its software interface;

-  * Some other software entity switched it off via its software interface;
+  * Some other software entity switches it off via its software interface;

-  * The hardware switched itself off, or its firmware switched it off, because it detected a critical fault.
+  * The hardware switches itself off, or its firmware switches it off, because it detected a critical fault.

-  * The equipment's power button was pressed;
+  * The equipment's power button is pressed;

-  * An upstream power supply device denied it power.
+  * An upstream power supply device denies it power.

-  A TANGO device therefore must not treat its component as under its sole control.
+  A Tango device therefore must not treat its component as under its sole control.
 For example, having turned its component on, it must not assume that the component will remain on.
 Rather, it must continually *monitor* its component, and update its state to reflect changes in